Ammonia (foraminifera)

 Ammonia is a genus of marine foraminifers.
-It is one of the most abundant foraminifer genera worldwide and occurs in sheltered and shallow marine intertidal environments, sometimes in brackish waters.
+It is one of the most abundant foraminifer genera worldwide and is found in sheltered, shallow marine intertidal environments, sometimes in brackish waters.

 Species

 The classification of the genus Ammonia in species is controversial.
 While several different forms exist, many authors consider the genus to consist of a single species, Ammonia beccarii, with many ecophenotypes.
 However, recent molecular studies revealed that the genus consists of many species, although they may be difficult to discriminate based on morphology.

 Based on a comparison between molecular results and morphology, the following species appear to be valid: